marksailes/snapstart-priming-guide/README.md

 Both strategies unfortunately involve additional work and complexity as a trade-off to improve first invoke latency.
 Automatic priming allows you to prime your application without calling methods that have an effect outside of the application.
 A list of classes can be made in a development environment and either checked into a project or created as part of the build process.
 If this isn't an issue then manually priming is a simpler approach.

 Less work would be required by the application developer if library and framework developers added support for priming.

+## Improvements to add

+- [x] Example data
+- [ ] Diagrams to show when and how priming interacts with the application
+- [ ] Possible side effects of priming
+- [ ] DNS
+- [ ] Recreating connections vs waiting for retry logic